vlad17/princeton-cos418-review/README.md

 0. Fork this repo
 0. Create a folder for the unit you want to add (follow the others as an example).
 0. Add a single file in that folder, `README.md`, following the same format as the others.
-In particular, it should look like this:
+In particular, it should look like the excerpt below.
+0. Create a pull request, I'll merge it in.

     # Summary